Khaled97Otour/Neural-Network-to-detect-autism/README.md

 # First I build two CNN lightweight model (mobile_net and squeezenet):

-- The input image was (60,60,3).
+- The input image was (60 , 60 , 3 ).
-- The out put of each model was a Global pool 2D.
+- The output of each model was a Global pool 2D.
+- the reason i use the lightweight model way to save memory and have a fast performer

 # Second I Concatenate this two model and create a RNN model :